istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 that can be configured to handle service names of the form `<name>.<namespace>.global`.
 For example, calls from any cluster to `foo.ns1.global` will resolve to the `foo` service in namespace `ns1` of any cluster where it is running.
-To set up this this kind of multicluster configuration, visit our [multiple control planes with gateways instructions](/docs/setup/kubernetes/multicluster-install/gateways/).
+To set up this kind of multicluster configuration, visit our [multiple control planes with gateways instructions](/docs/setup/kubernetes/multicluster-install/gateways/).

 ### Single control plane topology